sfvicente/RestApiBestPractices/Docs/HTTPStatusCodes.md

 <br><br>

-### Always use `511 Network Authentication Required` when the client needs to authenticate to gain network access.
+### Always use `511 Network Authentication Required` when the client needs to authenticate to gain network access
 Use the `511 Network Authentication Required` status code when the client must authenticate to gain access to the network.
 This informs the client that network access is restricted and they must authenticate before proceeding.